Salisbury Square development by the City of London Corporation in London EC4.

 Ten storeys of flexible space will provide accommodation for around 1,000 officers and civilian staff while three basement levels will house specialist spaces and provide access for police vehicles.

 A 24-metre clear span in the structure at the ground floor will create much greater transparency connecting it to Salisbury Square and providing a more welcoming face to visitors.

 8-storey building with flexible office space will be created with a roof terrace for tenants offering incredible views south across the river.

 Cycle hub and cafe on the ground floor of the building, with access from the Embankment Cycle Superhighway, to complement and encourage use of the new public space at Salisbury Square.

 A larger and much more usable and accessible public space will be created at Salisbury Square.
 New east-west links through the site to create a truly permeable place.

 The masterplan and design work is being undertaken by a world-class team led by award-winning architects Eric Parry Architects.

-The masterplan for the site is proposing three individual buildings, the position of each responding to site conditions, constraints, and opportunities.
+The masterplan for the site proposes three individual buildings, the position of each responding to site conditions, constraints, and opportunities.
 The new court facility, with its main entrance on Fleet Street will create a high-quality civic frontage on this important London thoroughfare.
-It will house significantly improved facilities for users and staff and be equipped to deliver justice in the modern age, focussing on but not restricted to, economic crime and fraud.
-HM Courts and Tribunal Service will take a long lease from the City of London Corporation for a peppercorn rent.